tago-io/tagoio-cli/README.md

 The Profile-Token credential is encrypted under a *.tago-lock.{env}.lock* file.

 ## tagoconfig.json
 The tagoconfig.json file stores information about your current javascript/typescript project.
-It will contain informations about your analysis, their ID's and names.
+It will contain information about your analysis, their ID's and names.

 - Run the command **tagoio init** in order to create the tagoconfig.json.